 Modern Israeli food represents a delicious fusion of traditional Jewish foods and foods brought to Israel by Jewish diaspora.
-Strongly influenced by Middle Eastern cuisine and Mediterranean cuisine with many tastes of Asia, Africa, and Europe.
-Thanks to various cultural and culinary influences, Israeli foods represent one of the most delicious and healthiest foods in the World.
+It is strongly influenced by Middle Eastern and Mediterranean cuisine with many tastes of Asia, Africa, and Europe.
+Thanks to various cultural and culinary influences, Israeli food represents some of the most delicious, and healthiest, in the world.

-Israeli food means first-class olives, olive oil, nutritious chickpeas, fava beans, couscous, bulgur, lentils, health beneficial goat cheese, saporous tomatoes, aubergines, zucchini, avocados, mangos, heavenly Medjool dates, ambrosial Jaffa oranges, clementines, lemons, grapefruits, grapes, figs, pomegranates … sweet date honey called Silan … and spices such as cumin, zaatar, turmeric, sesame seeds, ginger, cinnamon, nutmeg, aniseed, saffron … or herbs such as rosemary, mint, sage, thyme, oregano, lemon verbena, fennel, bay leaves. cuisine is a haven on the Earth for vegetarians, vegans, and all healthy food lovers.
+Israeli food offers first-class olives, olive oil, nutritious chickpeas, fava beans, couscous, bulgur wheat, lentils, health beneficial goat cheese, tomatoes, aubergines, zucchini, avocados, mangos, heavenly Medjool dates, ambrosial Jaffa oranges, clementines, lemons, grapefruits, grapes, figs, pomegranates and a sweet date honey, called silan.
+Spices such as cumin, zaatar, turmeric, sesame seeds, ginger, cinnamon, nutmeg, aniseed and saffron.
+Herbs such as rosemary, mint, sage, thyme, oregano, lemon verbena, fennel and bay leaves.
+Israeli cuisine is heaven-on-earth for vegetarians, vegans, and all healthy food lovers.

-If you are interested in authentic Israeli cuisine, consider Hosting Israeli Travelers in you home by downloading the App
+If you are interested in authentic Israeli cuisine, consider hosting Israeli travelers in your home by downloading the App.

 If you want a perfect treat for your palate, I would suggest to try out hummus with pine nuts.
 After trying roasted pine nut hummus, there is a great possibility of becoming addicted to it.